Locating Starfleet Buildings in San Francisco

 In the new universe of "Star Trek (2009)" we can see an alternate Starfleet Academy.

-The first shot of the bridge (Kirk meets McCoy prior to the Kobayashi Maru test) is taken from a point just west of the former air field.
+The first shot of the bridge (Kirk meets McCoy prior to the Kobayashi Maru test) is taken from a point halfway between the former air field and Fort Point.
 On the other hand, we also see a pan in the opposite direction, where we can spot the present-day Transamerica Pyramid, perhaps 1 or 2 kilometers away, amidst many much taller buildings some of which must be more than 2 kilometers high.
-The direction of the building is roughly correct, but the real Transamerica Pyramid is located some 4km from the airfield.
-Moreover, in order to be able to see the building from there the way it is possible in the movie, it would require to lower Russian Hill, one of the most prominent parts of San Francisco, almost to sea level!
+The direction of the building is roughly correct, but the real Transamerica Pyramid is located about 4km from the airfield.
+Moreover, in order to be able to see the building from there the way it is possible in the movie, and not just the very tip, it would require to lower Russian Hill, one of the most prominent parts of San Francisco, almost to sea level!
 Since the movie doesn't get the topology of the city right, perhaps we should assume that the location on the airfield is right, rather than the sight of the Transamerica Building.
 Perhaps it is a replica of the original building that was erected on the other side of Russian Hill?
+In "Star Trek Into Darkness" we can see the Transamerica Pyramid again, this time about in the right place and orientation, and not dwarfed by the surrounding buildings.

 The second scene (drill scene) is meant to show the same building, as the staircase and the railing is identical.
-Yet, it must be from a location a few hundred meters to the east, as indicated by the distance and the viewing angle of the bridge.
+Yet, it must be from a location about one kilometer to the east, at the opposite end of the airfield, as indicated by the distance and the viewing angle of the bridge.
 Well, perhaps there is another building with similar stairs in this place.
 It also looks like the shoreline in the second shot is not the real one as of 2008.
 It is as if the former air field was carved out to a bay.

 Our map shows that there are basically six sites with Starfleet buildings around San Francisco Bay that we know of, three on the north shore and three on the south shore of the Golden Gate.